Cinema Studies Minor

 The Cinema Studies minor is devoted to the study of media and of formats related to the moving image, including recent developments in digital technology.

 Cinema studies minors frequently major in communication or English.
 Analyzing screen media appeals to students in these majors, and cinema studies allows them to focus on filmic texts.
-Historically, the minor also appeals to students from all majors, including business and science programs of study, who are passionate about film.
+Historically, the minor also appeals to students from all majors, including business and science programs of study.

 Cinema studies minors often have an interest in filmmaking, so students in this minor have gone on to graduate production programs at Emerson College, Loyola University, and Goldsmiths College (U.K.).
 Students have also leveraged the minor as a springboard to studying film at the master’s and doctorate levels.